Succession Planning

 • A complete ownership transfer by the gifting of shares or sale of your firm to a family member or business partner

-• An Employee Owner Stock Ownership Plan (ESOP) gives stock ownership to employees through the establishment of a trust.
+• An Employee Stock Ownership Plan (ESOP) gives stock ownership to employees through the establishment of a trust.
 This ownership structure connects your company's employees to its long-term success and allows for the possibility of the transitioning owner to remain involved in a leadership role.

 What should I consider prior to selling my firm?